Designing a Weekly Routine for Older Adults: Enhancing Independence, Well-being, and Quality of Life

 Try these activities:

-Even storytelling exercises or journaling help stimulate memory and keep muscles of the mind strong.
+Even storytelling exercises or journaling help stimulate memory and keep the muscles of the mind strong.
+Journaling can also help keep the mind sharp.
+It can also be a mental health exercise; daily gratitude journaling can shift mindset from overwhelm to peace.

 C. Nourishing the Body: Essential Nutrition and Hydration